DisCoTec/discotec.github.io/2024/forte_ae.md

 Members of the artefact evaluation committee and the program committee are asked to use submitted artefacts for the sole purpose of evaluating the contribution associated with the artefact.

 ## Important Dates

-* Saturday March 11, 2023: authors submit artefact
+* Artefact submission: February 29, 2024
+* Problem reports from reviewers: 8 March, 2024
+* Authors' response to reviewers: 15 March, 2024
-* March 30-31, 2023: rebuttal period
+* Artefact notification: March 29, 2024
-* Friday April 7, 2023: author notification

 ## Submission Guidelines
-Submission site: [https://easychair.org/conferences/?conf=forte2023](https://easychair.org/conferences/?conf=forte2023).
-Please select the “FORTE AEC 2023” track when making a new submission and use the same title (and pdf of the paper) as for the FORTE submission.
+Submission site: [https://easychair.org/conferences/?conf=forte2023](https://easychair.org/conferences/?conf=forte2024).
+Please select the “FORTE AEC 2024” track when making a new submission and use the same title (and pdf of the paper) as for the FORTE submission.

 A final artefact submission should consist of
 * an **abstract**